SherG/tester1/site/content/post/research-small-amount-of-weight-training-yields-big-health-benefits.md

 Those who enjoyed the greatest decline in risk:

 * Lifted twice a week
-* Spent about an hour in each weight lifting session
+* Spent about an hour in each session

 The study that the Times is referencing was published in October in the journal [_Medicine & Science in Sports & Exercise_](http://www.ovid.com/site/catalog/journals/586.jsp).

 The study used a large store of health data from the Cooper Clinic in Dallas, Texas.

 ## Cardiovascular Benefits